A Letter from the Founder

 My background is in Teaching English as a Foreign Language (TEFL) and I have worked in many countries as a teacher.
 In London I worked for many years as a teacher trainer, training hundreds of novice EFL teachers on the Cambridge Certificate of English Language Teaching to Adults (CELTA) course.
 I have studied Second Language Acquisition, language programme curriculum design and assessment.
 I have a passion for Cambodia, for equipping people to live and work here and for training language teachers to teach with excellence.

 G2K is a school founded on core values of quality, professionalism, respect and excellence.
-The curriculum, based on the American Council of Teaching a Foreign Language (ACTFL) scale, takes a learner from Novice to Low Advanced in eight levels.
+The curriculum, based on the American Council of Teaching a Foreign Language (ACTFL) scale, takes a learner from Novice to Low Advanced in ten levels.
 The levels build on each other and seek to develop competency in speaking, listening, reading and writing.
 Our teachers are trained over a 6 month training period and are skilled professionals creating learning environments that are engaging, productive and fun.
 Adults don’t learn a second language like an infant; they have cognitive ability and like to learn rules and patterns.
 At G2K we help learners understand how the grammar of Khmer works.
 We teach new language input in terms of grammar and vocabulary every day and then learners meet and use this new language whilst working on the four skills of speaking, listening, reading and writing.
 In the earlier levels we prioritise pronunciation, teaching where the sounds are made and how to hear them and make them.
 Later levels focus more on literacy.
 At G2K we believe in teaching language AND culture and see how they must be learned together to thrive here in Cambodia.

 I am so proud of my staff and what we have achieved…… People learn better and faster with us.